isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

        ...
    }

-When set to "true", information relevant to the DHCPv6 query (e.g. REQUEST, RENEW, or REBIND) asking for the lease is added into the lease's ``user-context`` as a map element labeled "ISC".
+When set to ``true``, information relevant to the DHCPv6 query (e.g. REQUEST, RENEW, or REBIND) asking for the lease is added into the lease's ``user-context`` as a map element labeled "ISC".
 Currently, the information contained in the map is a list of relays, one for each relay message layer that encloses the